-On April 15, 2016, the Company contributed \$0.9 million to fund continued expansion activities on existing portions of Medallion's pipeline infrastructure in order to gather additional third-party production.
-As of March 31, 2016, the Company had recorded a capital contribution payable for the amount of this capital call.
+Subsequent to June 30, 2016, the Company approved, and on July 29, 2016 contributed, \$16.0 million to fund continued expansion activities on existing portions of Medallion's pipeline infrastructure in order to gather additional third-party production.
 See Note 14 for additional discussion regarding Medallion and see Note 15.a for discussion of items included in the Company's unaudited consolidated financial statements related to Medallion.